 One of the most powerful elements of the collaborative assessment process is the collaboration between the evaluator and the client throughout all aspects of the process including the final feedback sessions.
 This means that the evaluator reviews test findings with the client and asks him what he thinks about them, how he personally relates to and sees himself reflected in the data.
 How would the client describe his own life and struggles?
 There was a moment toward the end of the assessment, when the evaluator began to address Martin’s questions directly.
 Finn (2007) describes this as a ‘discussion session’ rather than a feedback session.
 The first discussion session occurred between the assessor and Martin alone where he showed him some of his results from the cognitive testing..
 They discussed how on some of these tests, Martin rushed ahead, and while wanting to do well, missed easier items without noticing.
 They talked about how Martin tended to rush and not take the time he needed to execute a plan.
 They discussed how this tendency might lead to some of his academic struggles and how others might be disappointed when he, himself, thought he had performed adequately.
 They discussed how this mismatch might have led to his confusing feelings and why he felt frustrated and unfairly treated.

 However, the question of his anger and mistreatment cannot only be understood within the context of his life story and attentional difficulties.
 Instead, it must be viewed within a larger cultural framework of being an African American male in U.S. society.
 What societal assumptions and pressures does he face?
-How much were his feelings of being misunderstood and maligned shared by other Black men? anklin (1993) describes the “invisibility syndrome” for black males as a result of a preponderance of images of black men in American society portrayed as violent criminals, sports players, drug dealers, and rap stars.
+How much were his feelings of being misunderstood and maligned shared by other Black men?
+Franklin (1993) describes the “invisibility syndrome” for black males as a result of a preponderance of images of black men in American society portrayed as violent criminals, sports players, drug dealers, and rap stars.
 The sense of invisibility comes from never seeing themselves portrayed as an ordinary men, as men committed to family, to a middle class life.
 Thus, How much of his rage stems from being invisible and facing ongoing overt and covert discrimination?

 This is clearly a challenging question to ask as a white person, but it is an essential one.
 Here the evaluator was a highly educated middle class white man, who carried privilege and had abundant access to economic and social resources.
 How does he ask a black youth about the effects of racism?
 The evaluator began to raise the issues slowly, and gently, but directly.
 It is important to note, that the evaluator did not make assumptions about the cause of Martin’s behavior, rather he opened up a dialogue with him about the ways that racism might relate to his anger and struggles.
 He asked about how his song lyrics reflected his sense of becoming a man.
 He also began to question some of his anger within the context of racism and family history.
 In short, his frustrations were justified.
 It made sense that he was confused about how to express his rage.
 Martin was surprised, but he accepted the information and opened up more specifically about his family’s history of violence, how it impacted him and the kind of man he wanted to be.